GoogleCloudPlatform/professional-services/tools/google-cloud-support-slackbot/README.md

 # ![Google Cloud Support Slackbot](google_cloud_support_buddy_small.png)
 # Slack Integration for Google Cloud Support

 Slack app for pulling Google Cloud Support case information via the Cloud Support API and pushing it to Slack.
+The goal is to help reduce the overall time to resolution for cases of all priorities by putting case updates in Slack where they will be more easily noticed by their devs and engineers.

 The app currently supports the following commands:

 * /google-cloud-support track-case [case_number] -- case updates will be posted to this channel
 * /google-cloud-support add-comment [case_number] [comment] -- adds a comment to the case